Filing An Insurance Claim In Indiana

 If you’re injured in a traffic accident, it might be easy for confusion to set in.
 Do you have to call the police?
 Your insurance company?

-Will you need to file an insurance claim, or even a personal injury lawsuit?
+Will you need to file an auto insurance claim, or even a personal injury lawsuit?
 Are there filing deadlines?
 Will you need an attorney’s help?

 It’s imperative to understand your legal options and obligations after a traffic collision.
 What, exactly, do you have to do if you’re injured in a crash in Indiana, and when do you have to do it?